Aphex Systems: Effects

 The Aural Exciter adds phase shift and musically related synthesized harmonics to audio signals.

 The Big Bottom circuit combines a low-pass filter and dynamics processor to compress and delay incoming low-frequency information.
 The process is reverse amplitude dependent, meaning that more is applied as the input level drops and less as the signal gets hotter.
 Together the dynamics processor and time delay create sustained bass frequencies that are perceived as being louder yet do not noticeably increase peak output.

 Aphex started selling the professional units, and introduced two low-cost models: Type B and Type C. The Aural Exciter circuit is now licensed by several manufacturers.
 The so-called Big Bottom circuit was added in 1992.
 Later revisions of the Aphex Aural Exciter included the Model 104 Type C and Type C2 units.
 The most recent version is the Model EXCITER Aural Exciter and Optical Big Bottom.

 Functionally similar units from competing manufacturers are generically known either as 'psychoacoustic processors' or more commonly just as 'enhancers'.
 Broadly comparable products are now available from BBE, Joemeek, SPL, and Behringer, implemented using either analogue or digital hardware, or software.

 Applications

 Aphex has also released several audio effects apps that apply the Aphex processing to digital music in iTunes.

+In popular culture

+The musician Aphex Twin was named after the company.